top of page

 1. Notice where and when 'shoulds' show up in your life

-• Who is telling you how to live life?
+Who is telling you how to live life?
 Why do you believe them?
 What would happen if you challenged this ‘should’?
+Often, shame is rooted in unrealistic or oppressive expectations—ones you never agreed to in the first place.

 2. Choose guilt over shame